 - Company Registration Number (CRN)

-- Start date trading activity (this is the date your company becomes ‘active’ for corporation tax)
+- Date you started trading (this is the date your company becomes ‘active’ for corporation tax)

 - Address where your company carries out its main business activities